actuator/cve/README.md

 - **CVE-2025-68716**
   - **Description**: KAYSUS KS-WR3600 routers with firmware 1.0.5.9.1 enable the SSH service enabled by default on the LAN interface.
 The root account is configured with no password, and administrators cannot disable SSH or enforce authentication via the CLI or web GUI.
 This allows any LAN-adjacent attacker to trivially gain root shell access and execute arbitrary commands with full privileges.

+- **CVE-2025-68714**
+  - **Description**: An issue was discovered in Panda Wireless PWRU0 devices with firmware 2.2.9 that enables TELNET by default and exposes it over the WAN interface with default credentials (admin/admin), granting remote attackers the ability to run  arbitrary commands OS commands.

 - **CVE-2025-43986**
   - **Description**: An issue was discovered on KuWFi GC111 GC111-GL-LM321_V3.0_20191211 devices.
 The TELNET service is enabled by default and exposed over the WAN interface without authentication.